hjd007wwkd/LH7.FinalProject/README.md

 !['This is the discussion page after selecting a topic and after resizing.'](./img/discussion2.png)

 ## Dependencies
+#### Front-end
+- Liowebrtc (WebRTC wrapper)
+- React
+- Webpack
+- Socket.io
+- Bootstrap
+- Electron

+#### Back-end
 - Node
 - Express
-- bcryptjs
-- body-parser
-- cookie-session
-- express
-- knex
-- pg
-- socket.io
-- babel
-- bootstrap
-- liowebrtc
+- Knex
-- react
+- PostgreSQL
-- node-sass
+- Socket.io
-- webpack
+- Liowebrtc

 ## Expected Usage

-Switch into the Main directory and install the dependencies (using the `npm install` command) first and then proceed below.

-This program should be executed from the command line, in the following manner:
+Clone the repo and then execute the following commands in the new directory.
+`cd main`
+`npm install`
 `npm start`